Search This Blog

 Against political violence

 This week we read "The Black Gate Opens."
-Gandalf, Aragorn and almost everyone else ride to the gates of Mordor and challenge Sauron - not to win but to divert his attention from Frodo, whom they merely must hope remains alive.
-They will never defeat Sauron in a battle of arms; this battle is only a tactical distraction.
+Gandalf, Aragorn and nearly everyone else rides to the gates of Mordor to challenge Sauron.
+They do this not to win but to divert his attention from Frodo, whom they merely must hope remains alive.
+They know they will never defeat Sauron in a battle of arms; this battle is only a tactic to distract him.

 Last week former President Trump survived an assassination attempt.
-It seems to have been a close thing - an unsteady hand, unexpected gust of wind, or sudden movement by him saved his life.
-Nonetheless, one person was killed and two more were injured.
+It seems to have been a close thing - an unsteady hand, unexpected gust of wind, or his own sudden movement saved his life.
+Nonetheless, one innocent person was killed and two more were injured.
 The shooter was also killed.

 Political violence is bad.
 We should all oppose it.
-Saying this is a false-flag operation, or a plot by his political rival, or that we were this close to being rid of this unique threat to our Republic miss the point.
-Political violence is bad, and a society that rejects it is better off.
+Saying this is a false-flag operation, or a plot by his political opponents, or bemoaning that we were this close to being rid of this unique threat to our Republic only fuels the fire.
+Political violence is bad and a society that rejects it is better off.
 Not only morally, but in material safety.
 A Democracy of the Survivors presents very perverse incentives.
-But, as we see, weapons and shooters aren't perfect.
-If we have more assassination attempts we'd also have more innocent bystander deaths.
+Further, as we have seen, shooters and weapons aren't perfect.
+If we have more assassination attempts we'll also have more innocent deaths.

 President Trump is a unique threat to our Republic, and we'd be better off if he weren't running.
 That doesn't justify killing him.
 The means and the ends must each be justified.
 Murder isn't justifiable.

-No quote from this chapter leapt out to me.
-Instead, what stuck with me was the image of a huge melee, all so Frodo can destroy the Ring.
-Frodo's the one that matters.
+What stuck with me reading this chapter was the image of this huge melee, all so Frodo can have an opportunity to destroy the Ring.

-As for us, killing a politician we don't like is just a tactic to get the political outcome we want.
 That's what matters.
+The battle is just a tactic.

-Stated like that I think it's clear this is delusional thinking.
+Stated like this I think it's clear it is delusional thinking to believe assassinations will lead to the political outcome we want.
 Assuming Trump had died I think we can all agree that wouldn't have been the end of it.
+MAGA would strike back.
 I'm reminded of this quote, from Fellowship of the Ring.

-[Sam said] 'I wish you'd take his Ring.
+[Sam said to Galadriel] 'I wish you'd take his Ring.
 You'd put things

 to rights...
 You'd make some folk pay for their dirty work.'